joostdoornbos/problems/08:crossing_segments_in_circle.md

 Two points are randomly placed in a circle of radius 1, then connected with a line segment.
-Another two points are placed randomly in the same circle and again connected with a line.
-What is the probability that the segments cross each other?
+Another two points are placed randomly in the same circle and again connected with a line segment.
+What is the probability that the two segments cross each other?